Waadtss/ArReverseDictionary/README.md

-# Comparing Dictionaries and Word Embeddings
+# Arabic Reverse Dictionary Shared task at WANLP 2023

-This is the repository for the XXX which forked from ***SemEval 2022 Shared Task #1: Comparing Dictionaries and Word Embeddings (CODWOE)***.
+This is the repository for the Arabic Reverse Dictionary Shared task at WANLP 2023 which forked from SemEval 2022 Shared Task #1: Comparing
+Dictionaries and Word Embeddings (CODWOE).

 This repository currently contains: the baseline programs,  a scorer, a format-checker to help participants get started.